janerva/samplicator/README.md

 INSTALLATION
 ------------
-This fork consists of the original files + Dockerfile, docker-compose.yml and samplicate-run.sh.
+This fork of Dockerfile, docker-compose.yml and samplicate-run.sh.
 The latter 3 files are the only ones necessary to run it.

 USAGE
 -----